data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5FormulaInjection/UI5FormulaInjection.md

 ### Use a dedicated API function

-As in any other injection attacks, it should not be encouraged to assemble the contents manually using string concatenation then pass it onto a generic file-saving function, even if sanitizers are to be used, since it is an error-prone process.
+As in other injection attacks, it is not recommended to use string concatenation to assemble data passed into a generic file-saving function, even if sanitizers are to be used.
 Instead, a dedicated library function should be used.
-For example, if the target being exported is a [sap.m.Table](https://sapui5.hana.ondemand.com/sdk/#/api/sap.m.Table) and the resulting file is to intended to be opened using a spreadsheet program anyways, then using one of the API functions provided by [`sap.ui.export.Spreadsheet`](https://sapui5.hana.ondemand.com/#/entity/sap.ui.export.Spreadsheet) is the preferred method of achieving the same exporting functionality.
+For example, if the target being exported is a [sap.m.Table](https://sapui5.hana.ondemand.com/sdk/#/api/sap.m.Table) and the resulting file is intended to be opened using a spreadsheet program, then using one of the API functions provided by [`sap.ui.export.Spreadsheet`](https://sapui5.hana.ondemand.com/#/entity/sap.ui.export.Spreadsheet) is the preferred method of achieving the same exporting functionality.

 ## Example